 Direct mail is an incredibly effective channel to meet your customer retention or acquisition goals when done right.
-Compared to digital and display ads, direct mail offers the ability to break through the clutter and make it in front of your ideal customers in a time and place where they are most likely to take action – the home, without digital obstacles such as viewability or fraud.
+Compared to digital and display ads, direct mail offers the ability to break through the clutter.
+You can make it in front of your ideal customers in a time and place where they are most likely to take action — the home, without digital obstacles such as viewability or fraud.

 Below we’ve outlined three of the most common issues in direct mail marketing and what you can do to get ahead of them.

 3 of the Most Common Issues in Direct Mail

 One of the biggest culprits in direct mail issues is latent data — and sometimes, it’s not even your fault!
 You may work with a vendor to purchase a recent list, but they haven’t updated that list in a month.

 With the 2–3 month lead time most traditional direct mail programs require and the length of time it takes to get to the home with standard postage, by the time your prospect or customer gets your mail, the data may be almost six months old.

 Data latency can hurt your marketing programs’ performance.
 The consumer may no longer be in the consideration window for your product or service, or the address is no longer accurate.

 Stale data can cause waste in your marketing budget.
 You may send mailpieces to those who don’t want to hear from you or who are unlikely to take action.